bodrick/awesome/TOPICS.md

 ## macos-installer

 *   [kholia/OSX-KVM](https://github.com/kholia/OSX-KVM) - Run macOS on QEMU/KVM.
 With OpenCore + Big Sur + Monterey + Ventura support now!
 Only commercial (paid) support is available now to avoid spammy issues.
 No Mac system is required.
-*   [myspaghetti/macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox for Windows, Linux, and macOS
+*   [myspaghetti/macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox on x86 CPUs for Windows, Linux, and macOS

 ## macos-mojave